Writer's Guide for Article Submissions

 Aims and Scope:

-The Army Civilian Journal (ACJ) seeks to advance the professional knowledge, capabilities, and leadership of the Army Civilian Corps.
+The Army Civilian Professional Journal (ACPJ) seeks to advance the professional knowledge, capabilities, and leadership of the Army Civilian Corps.
 This refereed publication shares innovative ideas, lessons learned, and scholarly research on topics relevant to Army civilians.
-ACJ supports the Army’s mission by fostering informed dialogue, professional debate, and intellectual growth of the Army Civilian Corps.
+ACPJ supports the Army’s mission by fostering informed dialogue, professional debate, and intellectual growth of the Army Civilian Corps.

 • Leadership, management, and decision-making within the Army Civilian Corps.